 Determine Product Cost Effectiveness

-Keep in mind too that clients don’t want to remove product before putting their clothes back on.
+Keep in mind that clients don’t want to remove the product before putting their clothes back on.
 Consider how much slip the product gives in relation to the specific service and how completely it is absorbed.
-If product is still sitting on the client’s skin when you are done, you’ve used too much.
+If the product is still sitting on the client’s skin when you are done, you’ve used too much.

 Make sure your products and profits go hand in hand with your treatment.
-With careful monitoring, selection and application, they will.
+With careful monitoring, selection, and application, they will.